A Principle of Targeted Intervention for Multi-Agent Reinforcement Learning: Experiments

-\textbf{Analysis of Nash Equilibrium Convergence in Hanabi.} The Hanabi environment, with its multiple distinct equilibria~\cite{Bard_2020}, serves as an ideal testbed for analyzing convergence to a desired Nash equilibrium.
-We treat a specific human convention as a desired, high-performing Nash equilibrium (NE) and design the intrinsic reward to directly measure the agents' compliance to it.
-As shown in Figure~\ref{fig:hanabi_main_result_composited}, the high and stable intrinsic return achieved by our targeted intervention paradigm provides a strong evidence that the agents successfully converge to the desired NE.
-In contrast, the low intrinsic return of the baseline methods suggest they fail to establish a coordinated convention and are likely stuck in one of Hanabi's many inferior equilibria.
+\textbf{Analysis of Nash Equilibrium Convergence in Hanabi.} The Hanabi environment, with its multiple distinct equilibria~\cite{Bard_2020}, serves as an ideal testbed for analyzing convergence to a preferred Nash equilibrium (NE).
+We treat a specific human convention as a preferred, high-performing NE and design the intrinsic reward to directly measure the agents' compliance to it.
+As shown in Figure~\ref{fig:hanabi_main_result_composited}, the high and stable intrinsic return achieved by our PSI provides a strong evidence that the agents successfully converge to the preferred NE.
+In contrast, the low intrinsic return of the baselines suggest they fail to establish the convention and are likely stuck in one of Hanabi's many inferior equilibria.

-Appendix~\ref{sec:full_experiments} details further exploration of our method's capabilities and robustness.
+\textbf{Additional Results.} Appendix~\ref{sec:full_experiments} details further exploration of our method's capabilities and robustness.
 These include: (1) evaluation using varied additional desired outcomes in MPE and Hanabi; and (2) performance assessments under noisy observation conditions.